-Our day trip to Florence began when most things open to the public (10am) so by the time we visited the Florence attractions in Piazza del Duomo, and walked to Orsanmichele, we were ready for lunch!
+Our day trip to Florence began when most things were open to the public (10 am) so by the time we visited the Florence attractions in Piazza del Duomo, and walked to Orsanmichele, we were ready for lunch!

 There are plenty of restaurants along the way to the Uffizi but we chose to eat at Casa del Vin Santo (and I am so glad that we did!)

 The food was amazing and the space was quiet and air-conditioned.
 My husband ordered Lasagna and our kids split a pizza.
-Bread was served for the entire table.
+The bread was served to the entire table.

-I ordered the Tagliatelle al Pomadoro Ragu which was probably the best pasta I’ve had in my life.
+I ordered the Tagliatelle al Pomodoro Ragu which was probably the best pasta I’ve had in my life.
 While simple, the freshness of the ingredients made the flavors of this pasta stand out.